Naruki-Ichihara/feax/docs/docs/api/reference/feax/assembler.md

 Jacobian matrices for both volume and surface integrals, supporting various physics kernels (Laplace, mass, surface, and universal).

-The assembler separates the finite element structure (Problem) from material properties and loading parameters (InternalVars), enabling efficient optimization and sensitivity analysis.

 #### interpolate\_to\_quad\_points

 ```python